2017 Evening "Big Tent" Speakers

 Lauren Makeyenko - Buffalo, NY - Lauren grew up in the village of Hamburg exploring natural areas around the Eighteen Mile Creek.
 She is the Director of Education for the Buffalo Audubon Society and previously held education positions with Tifft Nature Preserve and at Reinstein Woods Nature Preserve.
 In her free time, she enjoys venturing into the natural areas of Western NY with her family throughout the year.

 Jeremy Martin - Friendship, NY - Jeremy has had an interest in nature for as long as he can remember.
-His very patient mother tolerated pans of pond water in his bedroom and encouraged his early butterfly collections by making (and then frequently repairing) a butterfly net.
-While that early interest in ponds and entomology never became a career, Jeremy is lucky enough to now be able to relive those early days of discovery with his two boys.
+His patient mother tolerated pans of pond water in his bedroom and encouraged his early butterfly collections by making (and then frequently repairing) a butterfly net.
+While that early interest in ponds and entomology never became a career, Jeremy is lucky enough to now relive those early days of discovery with his two boys.
 Through photography he enjoys documenting nature all over western NY including wildflowers, dragonflies, moths and butterflies, and various other insects.
 He also participates in various citizen science projects including the New York Dragonfly and Damselfly survey where from 2005 to 2009 Jeremy volunteered as citizen scientist on discovering numerous county/species records in western New York.

 Linda Ordiway – Bradford PA - Though pictured here with a frog, you will find Linda at the bird banding station.
 Dr. Ordiway is Mid-Atlantic/Appalachian Regional Biologist with the Ruffed Grouse Society.
 She has also worked as a wildlife biologist for the US Forest Service and has taught environmental and biological sciences at the University of Pittsburgh, Bradford PA.